Loader gif

 If you work as a caregiver in someone’s home — as a babysitter, nanny, pet sitter, or nurse, perhaps — are you considered an employee?

-Understanding the distinction between household employees and independent contractors is crucial for tax purposes.
+Understanding the distinction between household employees and independent contractors is crucial for purposes.
 Let’s explore the frequently asked questions surrounding this topic to clarify your responsibilities and rights:

 At a glance: